stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The handling of the optional index buffer is a bit ugly but things get messy when we mix optional values, lambdas and checked exceptions so it will have to do.
+> The handling of the optional index buffer is a bit ugly but things get messy when we mix optional values, lambdas and checked exceptions so it will have to do.

-We obviously do not want to recreate an instance of the existing model implementation when we load a persisted model so we create a new *buffered model* with the vertex and index buffers as members.
-We convert the existing model class to an interface and add a skeleton implementation shared by both:
+We obviously do not want to recreate an instance of the _existing_ model implementation, so we will create a new _buffered model_ with the VBO and index as members.
+The existing model class is refactored as an interface and we add a skeleton implementation shared by both:

 ```java
 public class BufferedModel extends AbstractModel {